PNC Logo

 The purpose of our group is to find good permanent "forever" homes for each of the dogs entrusted to us.
 That means an extensive screening to insure a good match between a dog and their adopter.
 Hopefully you'll be a good match for the dog you are interested in.
 We want successful adoptions!

-If you are interested in a Pekingese or a Japanese Chin, please email Regi Goodhall or proceed with filling out our online Adoption Application.
+If you are interested in a Pekingese, please email Heidi Eckers or proceed with filling out our online Adoption Application.

 Spay & Neuter